 Creating a simple author box at the bottom of every post is a common example of running an Element Hook on your website.
-Code it once and the author box will be displayed for each author after he/she publishes their blog.
+Code it once and the author box will be displayed for each author after they publishes their blog post.
 To learn more and understand this element hook, have a look at how to add author box in GeneratePress theme.

 Other most commonly seen GeneratePress element hooks are custom headers and page heros, content template and post meta templates.

 But, if you still like to work with child themes, I will leave the link for you.

 The GeneratePress Site Library is found under Appearance->GeneratePress.
 Pick the one that you would like to use for your or your client’s next project and save a lot of development time.

 You can choose from more than 95+ pre-made GeneratePress templates.

 GeneratePress Site Library include all of GeneratePress Templates which covers almost all niches and is also made using page builders like Elementor and Beaver Builder.

 Want to know the Pros and Cons of GeneratePress free vs premium theme?

 I have exclusively separated the positive and negative points of both free & GeneratePress pro versions.